-BankservAfrica has developed a Wind Down that considers current operations and legislation.
-Upon the promulgation of the Financial Sector Laws Amendment Bill, BankservAfrica will review and update the Wind Down Plan.
+BankservAfrica has developed a Wind Down plan that considers current operations and legislation.
 Further to the Wind Down Plan, there are other plans to address the resilience of BankservAfrica in the event of an incident, such as its Business Continuity Plan and Resilience Plan.
 The 6 months' worth of liquid assets that are retained for the operations of the company are not ring fenced as, save for the possibility of credit risk arising out of participants failing to pay BankservAfrica services rendered, there is very minimal risk of BankservAfrica being directly affected by a defaulting participant.

-Assets that are invested for the management of general business risk are of a high quality and are managed through various investment portfolios in accordance with the Investment Policy.
+Assets that are invested for the management of general business risk, are of a high quality and are managed through various investment portfolios in accordance with the Investment Policy.
 The status of investment portfolios is monitored at the requisite platforms and by the Audit and Risk Committee on a quarterly basis as part of its review of the financial affairs of the organisation.